 Son Valentin is a magnificent cemetery in the north of the city.
 We put together a personal shoot here.
 You can gain access to the catacombs below the level of the main cemetery.
 An intensely atmospheric environment which is well worth a visit.
 It can still be considered taboo to photograph environments like this in England, but here on the island of Mallorca, the cemetery has been and continues to be photographed.
 A visit here is highly recommended as part of a cultural tour of the island.

-There are guided tours of this cemetary on specific evenings but they are delivered in Catalan and Castellano so a brush up on Spanish would be in order.
+There are guided tours of this cemetery on specific evenings.
+They are delivered in Catalan and Castellano. so a brush up on Spanish would be advisable.

 You must be logged in to post a comment.